openHPI/xikolo-video-player/README.md

 Events from the `player` component itself do not have a name prefix.
 They are supposed to be only used externally.
 E.g. `cueListChange`.

+### Code Style

+To organize the code structure, we follow the [proposed guideline by Stencil](https://stenciljs.com/docs/style-guide#code-organization).

 ### SVG Icons